new-AF/react-svg-component/README.md

 ## Backstory

-I wanted an easier and more sustainable of embedding SVG icons in my github page, and most important making them match whatever the inherited or set `color` property was.
+I wanted an easier and more sustainable way of embedding SVG icons in my github page, and most important making them match whatever the inherited or set `color` property was.

 The browser is doing all the heavylifting here because the trick is to set `fill=currentColor` on the DOM element when the svg element was loaded.